 About

-Document transformation.
+Eval loops.
+Agent tools.
 Accessibility-aware content pipelines.
 Review processes that need evidence.

 Our work includes Equalify Reflow with UIC Digital Accessibility Services: a production AI pipeline that transforms inaccessible academic PDFs into semantic, accessibility-first web content.
 This work was presented at CSUN 2026.